| AI Mandate Playbook

 Build vs. Buy — What to Consider

-AI has made building dramatically cheaper and faster.
-But the shift doesn't simplify the decision.
-It moves the hard question from feasibility to maintenance: how costly will this be to maintain?
+AI has made building cheaper and faster.
+But that doesn't simplify the decision.
+It just moves the hard question.

 Build